vrapeutic/vrapeutic.github.io/docs/get-started.md

 }
 ```

-- Make sure you register you component in the same file.
+- Make sure you register your component in the same file.
 Add this line at the end of the TS file

 ```typescript title="src/components/test_component.ts"
 new TestComponent().register();